On Eastern Boulevard/NY 3 at the eastern edge of the

 and are constantly looking for references to, or pictures of

-We recently found a reference in an on-line history
+We recently found an on-line history

 account didn't specify where the waterfall was, but Delano